Harold Harmsworth, 1st Viscount Rothermere: Relationship with Stephanie von Hohenlohe and support for Hungary

 However, Rothermere's main interest was in Hungarian revanchism.
-Rothermere ended his article with the statement "Return Everything!", which translated into Magyar as "mindent vissza!" became a popular slogan in Hungary.
-Despite the slogan "return everything!", which implied that Hungary should retake all of the lands lost under the Treaty of Trianon, Rothermere actually only advocated the Hungarian annexing what is now southern Slovakia and the extreme western end of Ukraine together with parts of Transylvania and Vojvodina to Hungary.
-Rothermere followed up "Hungary's Place in the Sun" with another leader "Europe's Poweder Keg", predicating that the continuance of the Treaty of Trianon would cause another world war.
-Rothermere explained his support for Hungary in racial terms, arguing that it was only "natural" for "superior" peoples to dominate "inferior" peoples, and liked the situation with Magyars under Czechoslovak, Yugoslav and Romanian rule as being alike to the situation that would occur if people from Britain's colonies were ruling over the British people.
+Rothermere ended his article with the statement "Return Everything!", which, translated into Magyar as mindent vissza!, became a popular slogan in Hungary.
+Despite the implication that Hungary should retake all of the lands lost under the Treaty of Trianon, Rothermere actually only advocated the return to Hungary of what is now southern Slovakia and the extreme western end of Ukraine together with parts of Transylvania and Vojvodina.
+Rothermere followed up "Hungary's Place in the Sun" with another leader titled "Europe's Powder Keg", predicating that the continuance of the Treaty of Trianon would cause another world war.
+Rothermere explained his support for Hungary in racial terms, arguing that it was only "natural" for "superior" peoples to dominate "inferior" peoples, and likened the situation with Magyars under Czechoslovak, Yugoslav and Romanian rule as being alike to the situation that would occur if people from Britain's colonies were ruling over the British people.

-Many in England were caught off-guard by Rothermere's impassioned endorsement of the Hungarian cause, and it was rumoured that the press baron had been convinced to support it by the charms of a Hungarian seductress, who was later identified as the Austrian Stephanie von Hohenlohe, a princess by marriage.
-Rothermere's leader caused immense concern in Yugoslavia, Czechoslovakia and Romania, where it was believed that his leader reflected British government policy.
-The Czechoslovak Foreign Minister Edvard Beneš was so concerned that he visited London to meet King George V, a man who detested Rothermere and used language that was so crude, vulgar and "unkingy" that Beneš had to report to Prague that he could not possibly repeat the king's remarks in print.
+Many in England were caught off-guard by Rothermere's impassioned endorsement of the Hungarian cause, and the leader caused immense concern in Yugoslavia, Czechoslovakia and Romania, where it was believed to reflect British government policy.
+The Czechoslovak Foreign Minister Edvard Beneš was so concerned that he visited London to meet King George V, a man who detested Rothermere and used language that was so crude and "unkingy" that Beneš had to report to Prague that he could not possibly repeat the king's remarks in print.